the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Research Infrastructure RSE
 This RSE is interested in SysOps and sets up infrastructure for and with researchers.

-#### Hardware RSE
-This RSE knows how use a profiler and knowledgeable about the intricacies of hardware.
+This RSE therefore requires a deep knowledge of physical computer and network hardware.
-They work at the intersection of hardware, software and research.
+FIXME: While required, is this an RSE? this sets of the usual infrastructure vs. research disussion....

 #### Web-Development RSE
 This RSE is skilled in web applications, front- and/or backend, and/or building and using APIs, for example for research data portals or big research projects.
-Ideally this RSE should also have knowledge about (web) accessibility to allow a broad range of researchers to use the resulting applications.
+Ideally this RSE should also have knowledge about (web) accessibility to allow a broad range of researchers or even the public to use the resulting applications.
+Therefore a deep knowledge of web skills is a requierd skill for this RSE.

 #### Legal-RSE
 With the prevalence of software we foresee the need to RSEs that specialize in legal questions around software.